8fold/site-joshbruce.com/SUPER_DETAILS.md

 non-dev packages (composer show --tree --no-dev): no change
 ```

 The response to the 500 errors are handled by the Environment class.
 I threw the 200 response in there as well, not sure why.
+At this point, I should be able to start building the conventional Request object.
+We will ask an App object to respond to the request.
+That Response will be sent to the Emitter.

 I'm also going to want to establish a baseline of performance tests.